 - 1 tbsp sugar

 - Mix all dry ingredients together (flour, sugar, salt, and yeast).
 Lay out the dry ingredients and create a small hole in the center.
 Add the eggs and milk into the hole.

 - Using your hands, mix in the wet ingredients with the dry ingredients.
 Knead the dough for a minute or so.
 Let the dough rest.
 Using a stand mixer or your hands, mix in the butter in small amounts, moving slowly until everything is incorporated.

 - Knead the dough for 10 minutes, or until the dough no longer sticks to your hands.
 Cover the dough with a kitchen towel and let it rise for about an hour.

 - Separate the dough into small, round pieces. if you're using a kitchen scale, each piece should weigh around 35 grams.
 Cover the dough balls with plastic wrap.

 - One at a time, roll out each piece of dough into a flat, oval shape.
 Cover ½ of each piece with jam.
 Roll them up, leaving the jam on the inside.

 - Seal the edges and tie each roll into a knot.

-- Butter up the bottom of a tray, sprinkle it with graham cracker crumbs.
+- Line a baking sheet with partchment paper.
 Place knots next to each other.
-Cover with towel and let the knots rise for 40 minutes.
+Cover witha towel and let the knots rise for 40 minutes.

 - Preheat the oven to 350°F. Whisk the egg, milk and sugar and brush it on top of the knots.
 In a separate bowl, mix the flour, sugar, and butter until it forms into a crumb.

 - Sprinkle the knots with the flour crumbs (cover all the areas where jam is sticking out).

 - Bake the bulochki in the oven until they are golden brown (about 20-30 minutes).
 Enjoy!